IbrahimMoGedami/Fruits-App/README.md

 4. Store the state of the app with App Storage
 5. How to display an Onboarding or Home Screen
 6. Practical use of App Life Ciclye of SwiftUI
-7. Use if LinkView
+7. Use LinkView
-8. Use of Group Box View
+8. Use Group Box View
-9. Use of Disclosure View
+9. Use Disclosure View
 10. Display views dinamically in a List View with a loop

-### User interace and experience (App Design)
-1. Graphics
-2. Light and Dark apperances
-3. Subtle animations
-4. Dynamic background gradients
-5. iOS layout design
-6. Clean user interface design

 ## New Concepts used: